tonyle9/Greentea/README.md

 ___OS Greentea___ itself is being mostly a [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) project.
 We are using some parts from other open source projects as well.
 No proprietary code allowed or in use.

-**If you found any code that violates GPL, then please open [Issue](https://github.com/GreenteaOS/Greentea/issues)!
-THIS CODE WILL BE REMOVED TO ENSURE GPL CONFORMANCE.**
+**If you found any code which violates GPL, then please open [Issue](https://github.com/GreenteaOS/Greentea/issues)!
+IT WILL BE REMOVED TO ENSURE GPL CONFORMANCE.**

 **If yours country law disallows use of some parts of the project or has another problem, then *DO NOT* USE OR DISTRIBUTE binary builds or source code.
 Open [Issue](https://github.com/GreenteaOS/Greentea/issues) instead!**